-Strategic Policy H SP1 allows for additional non-strategic allocations to be made through emerging Neighbourhood Plans or reviews of made Neighbourhood Plans.

 Policy H SP1 of the Arun Local Plan (ALP) allows for additional non-strategic allocations to be made through emerging Neighbourhood Plans or reviews of made Neighbourhood Plans.

-Aldingbourne Parish are required to allocate sites(s) for 70 units in addition to the SD5 allocation.
+Aldingbourne Parish are required to allocate sites(s) for a minimum 70 units in addition to the SD5 allocation.